jsenv/file-size-impact/readme.md

 1. Checkout pull request base branch
 2. Execute an install command (_npm install_ by default)
-3. Execute a build command to generate files (_npm run-script build_ by default)
-4. Take a snapshot of generated files
+3. Get a file size report (dynamic import of a js module exporting `generateFileSizeReport`)
-5. Merge pull request into its base
+4. Merge pull request into its base
-6. Execute command to generate files again
+5. Execute command to generate files again
-7. Take a second snapshot of generated files
+6. Get a second file size report
-8. Analyse differences between the two snapshots
+7. Analyse differences between the two file size reports
-9. Post or update comment in the pull request
+8. Post or update comment in the pull request

 # See also